Jungujungu/adhoc/CursorWorkplace/Snowflake/README.md

 ### Debug Mode

 Enable debug logging by setting the log level in the code:
 ```python
 logging.basicConfig(level=logging.DEBUG)
 ```

-## 🚀 Deployment

-### Local Development
-- Backend: `python api/main.py`
-- Frontend: `streamlit run frontend/streamlit_app.py`

-### Production Deployment
-- Use a production WSGI server like Gunicorn for the FastAPI backend
-- Deploy Streamlit to Streamlit Cloud or similar platform
-- Use environment variables for all sensitive configuration
-- Implement proper authentication and authorization

 ## 📈 Performance Optimization